 Gone are the days when the only alcohol-free drinks on the menu were Coca-Cola or water.
 Now, today’s mixologists give as much care to making a zero-proof libation as they do traditional cocktails, thanks in part to high-quality non-alcoholic spirits that mimic the qualities of their counterparts and to a growing demand from patrons for tasty ways to imbibe without the alcohol.
 In Cabarrus County, mocktail seekers can find expertly crafted NA beverages at the area’s most popular watering holes.
-Here are four not to miss.
+Here are five not to miss.

 The Market Bar at Gibson Mill

-While The Market Bar may be known for its inventive cocktails, the mocktail menu is equally impressive.
-The lineup: Blackberry Bourbon Smash, Watermelon Moscow Mule, a peach mojito and an NA margarita.
-Each features a zero-proof spirit carefully selected by the bar’s mixology team to reflect the unique aspects of the original spirit.
 “It’s important to see how different ‘spirits’ emulate the actual bite or burn, since that is part of the flavor profile and one often missing from mocktails,” explains Market Bar sales lead and mixologist Brian Dooley.
 “Our goal is to make a zero-proof cocktail that tastes like a real cocktail.
 We want to craft drinks that still showcase the flavor of the spirit without compromising creativity, taste and presentation.”

 The Basement Arcade Bar